NjegosJankovic/NjegosJankovic/README.md

 🌍 I'm interested in making a power system reliable, so it can provide energy to meet the demands of our modern world.

-🤝 If you're interested in these topics too, let's connect!
+🤝 If you're interested in these topics, let's connect!
 Whether it's to collaborate, ask a question, or just say hi, feel free to reach out:speech_balloon: